archywillhe/0a-Jekyll/_posts/2015-08-06-boolean-satisfiability-problem-or-sat-in-5-minutes.md

 <p class="text-center"><img style="max-width:400px" src="/assets/img/SAT.jpg"></p>

 <blockquote>
   <p><strong>NP</strong> is the set of decision problems for which there exists a non-deterministic Turing machine that would output a value 1, or 0, after at most O(n<sup>k</sup>) steps where k is some constant and n is the complexity of the input.
-We often refer to such number of stepes (or running time) as polynomial, hence Non-deterministic Polynomial time, or NP. </p>
+We often refer to such number of steps (or running time) as polynomial, hence Non-deterministic Polynomial time, or NP. </p>

   <p>A Turing machine is basically a mathematical object that formalizes that idea of algorithm (<a href="http://www.cs.virginia.edu/~robins/Turing_Paper_1936.pdf">in Turing model’s of computation</a>).
 A non-deterministic Turing machine (NDTM) is, in simple words, a theoretical Turing machine that can, in a sense, engage in all possible computations while taking the same time/step as a deterministic Turing machine. (<a href="http://www.encyclopediaofmath.org/index.php/Probabilistic_Turing_machine">Note: nondeterministic doesn’t mean probabilistic.</a>) <b>One way I like to think about a non-deterministic Turing machine is that it can only exist in a universe where time is a 2 dimensional plane.</b> A deterministic Turing machine (DTM) on the other hand computes in one-dimension time (and is defined in terms of a <strong>transition function</strong>, unlike NDTM which relies on a <strong>transition relation</strong>).</p>